sipubot/JS-Debugger/README.md

 ##What is it?

-Easy Debugging for javascript code.
+Easy Debugging for javascript, css & html.

 ##Installation
 *It's need JQUERY*